Ashley Wagner: 2017–18 season

 Wagner revealed her music choices early for the 2017-18 Olympic season, announcing La La Land for her free skate.
 However, she went to back to her Moulin Rouge! program in the summer before competition.
 Wagner began her Grand Prix season at 2017 Skate Canada International, where she won the bronze medal after placing seventh in the short program and fourth in the free skate.

 Wagner withdrew from her second Grand Prix event at 2017 Skate America in the middle of her free skate due to an ankle infection.
 Several days later, she revealed that she would return to her La La Land long program.

 After placing fourth at the U.S. Figure Skating Championships, Wagner was named as the first alternate for the 2018 Winter Olympic team and the 2018 World Figure Skating Championship team.
 She was selected to compete at the 2018 Four Continents Figure Skating Championships, but opted to withdraw, giving her spot to alternate Angela Wang.

 Wagner was eventually invited to compete at the 2018 World Figure Skating Championships due to Karen Chen's withdrawal, but declined.
 Mariah Bell was selected as the replacement.

 As of January 2019, Wagner was taking a break from figure skating, and had moved to Boston, Massachusetts.
 She was a coach at the Skating Club of Boston.
 However, she did not officially announce her retirement.

-As of August 2019, Wagner has retired from competitive skating.
+In August 2019, Wagner retired from competitive skating.

-Figure skating broadcaster

-Wagner was the color commentator for the 2020 European Figure Skating Championships in Graz, Austria broadcast on NBC on February 1, 2020, which was previously recorded on January 25, 2020; the play-by-play announcer was Chris Vosters.

 Skating technique

 Wagner spins and jumps clockwise.
-Unlike her peers, Wagner eschewed triple-triple combinations.
-Her signature combination was the double axel-double toe, a move first popularized in the 1950s.
-For her 2016 Olympic bid, she developed the "Wagner:" a double axel-double toe with a Rippon arm variation on the toe loop.
-Despite landing the combination, she missed the Olympic team.
-Her signature elements include a Charlotte spiral and a bent-leg layover camel spin with both arms outstretched above her head.
+She executed multiple triple-triple jump combinations in international competition including the 3Lz-3T, 3F-3T and 3Lo-1/2-3S, and successfully landed the 3Lz-3Lo at the 2008 U.S. Nationals.
+Her signature elements included a Charlotte spiral and a bent-leg layover camel spin with both arms outstretched above her head.
 She dislikes spins.

+Post-competitive career

+Since retiring from competitive figure skating, Wagner has done figure skating commentary for NBC and Peacock.

+In 2023, she started a figure skating podcast, titled "The Runthrough," which she currently hosts alongside Adam Rippon and Sarah Hughes (no relation to 2002 Olympic champion Sarah Hughes).

+In 2023, Wagner graduated from Northeastern University with a B.S. in Psychology.

+Wagner currently works as a Mental Performance Intern for Persistence Psych, an organization that helps clients address mental blocks that may be impeding performance.